 - Eliminate single use plastics.
 Opt for reusable grocery bags, reusable straws, utensils and containers instead.

 - Reduce your plastic consumption by considering the packaging of your purchases.
+Consider the amount of plastic bottles under your sink, and opt for refills or green packaged items instead.
 For example, check out CleanCult, Blueland and Grove Collaborative for plastic-free cleaning supplies.

 We will add more resources on these topics as they become available.
 Every little bit helps.
 Take care.